MF Investors Have Opportunity to Lead Missfresh Limited Securities Fraud Lawsuit

-LOS ANGELES, Aug.
-3, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Missfresh Limited ("Missfresh" or the "Company") (NASDAQ: MF).
+BENSALEM, Pa., Aug.
+5, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Missfresh Limited ("Missfresh" or the "Company") (NASDAQ: MF).

 Class Period: June 2021 IPO